grubitz/cc/README.md

 - **Traditional** — the wider traditional list plus national patrons.
 No obligation.

+The category text follows the feed's language, not the locale, since Outlook shows it to the subscriber: `-pl.ics` feeds tag events `Nakazane` and `Tradycyjne`.

 A feast in both tiers is emitted once, as Obligation.

 ## Locale differences